 Whether you’ve learned how to start a new blog or are driving traffic to a landing page, it’s likely that higher conversions is one of your goals.

 Without prioritizing user experience, it’s safe to say that you will struggle in meeting that goal.
 UX can be defined as what users experience (hears, sees, and feels) when they visit your website or use your application.

 Simply put – great UX delivers an intuitive and seamless browsing experience.
-But what happens if you’re UX is sub-par?
+But what happens if your UX is sub-par?
 The biggest danger of poor UX is the loss of traffic, conversions, and ultimately revenue.

 Since UX is one of the primary means of distinguishing your website, application, and brand from that of your competitors, skipping it places you at a serious disadvantage.